Hospital boss denies he could have prevented two triplet boys’ murders by Letby

 The Thirlwall Inquiry into the events surrounding Letby’s crimes has heard that neonatal clinical lead Dr Stephen Brearey raised concerns about Letby with then-medical director Ian Harvey at a meeting a month earlier on May 11.

-Dr Brearey previously told the inquiry that at the time he felt the number of deaths in 2015 and early 2016 were “exceptional” and highlighted to Mr Harvey that it was “unusual” that six out of the nine deaths had occurred between midnight and 4am.
+Dr Brearey previously told the inquiry that at the time he felt the number of deaths in 2015 and early 2016 were “exceptional” and highlighted to Mr Harvey that it was “unusual” that six out of nine arrests had occurred between midnight and 4am.

 He said he went on to inform him that a number of reviews of care had already taken place, including with an external neonatologist, and the only common theme was the association with Letby being on duty.